 How to Start a Travel Blog

 I began Davidsbeenhere.com in 2007 when “travel blogging” wasn’t an everyday term.
 What began as my passion for filming fun and informative travel episodes naturally evolved into wanting to share my experiences on my travel blog.
-Nearly 10 years later, I’ve traveled to 66 countries across 6 continents and I’ve been named as one of the Top 10 Best Travel Videographers by USA Today and Top 10 Travel Video Sites by OOAworld.
+Nearly 10 years later, I’ve traveled to 68 countries across 6 continents and I’ve been named as one of the Top 10 Best Travel Videographers by USA Today and Top 10 Travel Video Sites by OOAworld.
+I also won the award for Best Culinary Video/Series in the 2020 Travel Video Alliance Awards.

 Most of my travel opportunities come through my website, which is why it’s important to set up your travel blog correctly.
 Please note that some of the links below are affiliate links, which means I will earn a small commission from your purchase at no extra cost to you.
 It would help me in reducing the cost of running this website.
 I genuinely recommend these products from my personal experience.